joshbegley/nyt-latest/README.md

 **Pro-Palestinian Protesters Block Intersection at Yale University**\
-`Protests continued at Yale University following the arrest dozens of students at a pro-Palestinian protest encampment on the campus.`\
+`Protests continued at Yale University following the arrest dozens of students at a pro-Palestinian encampment on the campus.`\
 https://nytimes.com/video/us/100000009426363/yale-campus-protest-gaza-israel-palestinians.html

 **Meet the team defending Donald J. Trump in his criminal trial.**\